MSF

 Insect control

-The insect that gives us lawn owners the most trouble is, the white grub.
-Which is the larvae of the Japanese Beetle.
+The insect that gives us lawn owners the most trouble is the white grub, the larvae of the Japanese Beetle.
 Because you are watering and feeding your yard to maintain its lush beauty, this attracts the Japanese Beetle to your yard, the perfect host for raising its young.

 There are treatments for the grub, but none are 100% eradication proof.
-We recommend that you treat your yard once a year for the insect.
-The best time to treat for grubs is from June till August.
-There are a few treatments you can use.
-Consult your local hardware store or larger home improvement store.
+We recommend that you treat your yard once a year.
+The best time is from June till August.
+Consult your local hardware or home improvement store for treatment options.

 Thank You